FRACerqueira/PromptPlus/PromptPlus/README.txt

 - MaskedInput-Control   : Added method to run the validators on each interaction.
 - MaskedInput-Control   : Added method to show day week for mask-type date/datetime.

-- Revised documentation for new changes (In progress)
+- Revised documentation for new changes

 **Fixed bugs**
 --------------